Something broke between February and August 2025, and I have receipts.

 It’s feedback loops all the way down.

-Let me describe some things you’ve probably experienced but couldn’t quite explain:
+Let me describe some things I’ve experienced that I couldn’t quite explain until I understood model collapse:

-Subtle wrongness you can’t pinpoint.
-That AI-generated illustration looks fine at first glance, but something feels off.
-The proportions aren’t quite right.
-The color relationships are slightly weird.
-It’s competent but soulless.
+Generated an illustration for a client deck.
+Looked fine at first glance.
+But something felt off.
+The proportions weren’t quite right.
+The color relationships were slightly weird.
+Competent but soulless.

-Consistency problems.
-Generate the same prompt three times, and you get wildly different quality levels.
+Generate the same prompt three times, get wildly different quality levels.
+One’s great, two are garbage.
 That’s because the model’s confidence in its own output is degrading.

 These aren’t bugs.
-They’re symptoms of AI degradation.
+They’re symptoms of AI design tools degrading as they train on increasingly synthetic data.

 Why AI Companies Can’t Just Fix This